alpaddesai/SocialSkillsinGovtEngineeringCollege/README.md

 # Social Skills in Govt Engineering College

-"Have to be really really smart to get in, can't buy your way in, is that it.."
+"Have to be really really smart to get in, can't buy your way in, is that it..pretty much"

 ![image](SocialSkillsIndianUniversities.jpg)